jtv/libpqxx/include/pqxx/doc/streams.md

 Each row is processed as you provide it, and not retained in memory after that.

-The call to `complete()` is more important here than it is for `stream_from`.
+The call to `complete()` is more important here than it is for `stream()`.
 It's a lot like a "commit" or "abort" at the end of a transaction.
-If you omit it, it will be done automatically during the stream's destructor.
-But since destructors can't throw exceptions, any failures at that stage won't be visible in your code.
-So, always call `complete()` on a `stream_to` to close it off properly!
+If you omit it, it will still be done automatically during the stream's destructor.
+But, since destructors can't throw exceptions, any failures at that stage won't be visible to your code.
+So, always call `complete()` at the end of a `stream_to`, to close it off properly.